The Illusory Nature Of Reality: Why What You See Isn’t What’s Actually There

 Tom peered forward and read what it said while his daughter stood “solidly” between him and the watch.
 Your mind is probably saying that this is not possible.

-The hypnotist had implanted the deep subconscious belief into Tom’s brain/mind that his daughter was not in the room.
+The hypnotist had implanted a deep subconscious belief into Tom’s brain/mind that his daughter was not in the room.
 That had tricked the brain’s decoding system into ignoring his daughter’s vibrational energy field and not “reading” it.

 The physical scene in the room only existed in Tom’s brain, and if his daughter’s energy field was not “read,” she could not appear in the physical holographic movie that his mind was constructing.